ggouws/HPC_NCBI-SRA_data_submission/READme.md

 You would need access to your sequence data and related metadata or have the right to access and submit these if completing the submission on behalf of someone else.

-# **Health and Safety**

-This procedure should be performed in accordance with the relevant Health and Safety guidelines with respect to working with Display Screen Equipment at the Department of Biosciences, University of Sheffield or similar guidelines from your own institution.

 #